Adventure Birding 'n Outdoors in New Guinea's Wild West

 Ornate Melidectes, Vogelkop and Grey-green Scrubwren, Grey Thornbill, Brown-breasted Gerygone, Mid-mountain Berrypecker,

-Canary Flyrobin, Island Leaf Warbler, Capped White-eye, and Streak-headed Munia.
+Blue-grey Robin, Island Leaf Warbler, Capped White-eye, and Streak-headed Munia.

-Other goodies we may come to grips with here include New Guinea and Pygmy Eagle, Collared Sparrowhawk, Metallic Pigeon, Pesquet's
+Other goodies we may come to grips with here include Metallic Pigeon, New Guinea and Pygmy Eagle, Collared Sparrowhawk, Pesquet's

 and Blue-collared Parrot, Pygmy, Fairy and Josephine's Lorikeet, Thick-billed Berrypecker, Mottled Berryhunter, Glossy-mantled,

-here on occasion.
+on occasion.

 Overnight in community-owned guest house.